On the Conservativity of the Functor Assigning to a Motivic Spectrum its Motive: Witt Motives, Real Motives and the Real Étale Topology

 is conservative. \end{corr} \begin{proof} The base change functor is $t$-exact and so commutes with taking homotopy sheaves.
 By the previous corollary all of the homotopy sheaves are sheaves in the rét-topology, so it suffices to show that

 is conservative.
 This is essentially clear, since $\{Spec(l_j) \to Spec(k)\}_j$ is a rét-covering. \end{proof}

-The above lemma shows that for our purposes, in studying $EMW_k[1/2]\Mod$ we may assume that $k$ is real closed.
+The above corollary shows that for our purposes, in studying $\DM_W(k, \ZZ[1/2])$ we may assume that $k$ is real closed.
 It turns out that in this case the field is essentially irrelevant.
 Before we can prove this, we need to recall a result from semi-algebraic topology.
+This combines the work of several people.

-\begin{thm} Let $K/k$ be an extension of real closed fields and $X/k$ a separated scheme of finite type.
-Then for any presheaf of abelian groups $F$ and any $p \ge 0$, the natural map
+\begin{thm}[Coste-Roy, Delfs, Scheiderer] Let $K/k$ be an extension of real closed fields and $X/k$ a separated scheme of finite type.
+Then for any presheaf of abelian groups $F$ (on $X$) and any $p \ge 0$, the natural map

-is an isomorphism. \end{thm} \begin{proof} Associated with $X$ we have the real étale site $X_{\ret}$, the topological space $R(X)$, and a further site which we shall denote $G(X)$ and which is called the the \emph{geometric space} associated with $X$ in \cite{delfs1991homology} (this reference requires the finite type and separatedness assumptions).
+is an isomorphism, where $F_K$ denotes the pulled back sheaf. \end{thm} \begin{proof} Associated with $X$ we have the real étale site $X_{\ret}$, the topological space $R(X)$, and a further site which we shall denote $G(X)$ and which is called the \emph{geometric space} associated with $X$ in \cite{delfs1991homology} (this reference requires the finite type and separatedness assumptions).
 The toposes associated with $X_{\ret}$ and $R(X)$ are equivalent \cite[Theorem 1.3]{real-and-etale-cohomology}, and the toposes associated with $G(X)$ and $R(X)$ are also equivalent \cite[Proposition 1.4]{delfs1991homology}.
-Finally, the comparison result is proved for cohomology in $G(X)$ in \cite[Theorem 6.1]{delfs1991homology} (take $\Phi = \emptyset$). \end{proof}
+Finally, the comparison result is proved for cohomology in $G(X)$ in \cite[Theorem 6.1]{delfs1991homology} (take $\Phi = X$). \end{proof}